mandymozart/porschuetz/content/about/about.md

 ---
 eleventyNavigation:
   key: "About"
-  order: 3
+  order: 4
 ---

-# About
+This is the blog of Tilman Porschütz aka Mandy Mozart.

-I am a person that writes about design, music and technology.
+They are a person.

-I am a person that does design, music and technology.
+They are a person that writes about design, music and technology.

-I am a person.
+They are a person that does design, music and technology.